Rifle Middle School students reflect on summer, new school year

 But it’s even more exciting to be closer to normal.

 “I’m very happy to be back at school,” he said.
 “And really this is the first sort of normal year that we’ve had in a while.
-And I think that’s really nice, especially for kids starting Middle School.”
+And I think that’s really nice, especially for kids starting middle school.”

 Perdue said he’s glad that he doesn’t have to do online learning or deal with different restrictions in relation to COVID-19.